C. A. Rosetti: The revolution of 1848 and exile

 During the revolution of 1848 he was one of the leaders of the radical current of the revolutionaries; he was secretary of the provisional Government, prefect of police (agă) in Bucharest and editor of the newspaper "Pruncul român" ("Romanian baby").

-After the defeat of the revolutionary government, he took part in the first batch of exiles, ascended by Turks with two rafts up the Danube, to the border with Austria.
-From here it left for France through Hungary, Croatia and Austria.
+After the defeat of the revolutionary government, he took part in the first batch of exiles, escorted by Turks with two rafts down the Danube, to the border with Austria.
+From here it left for France through Hungary, Croatia, and Austria.
 He arrived in Paris in December 1848.
 In the years of exile (1848–1857) he contributed to the publication of the magazine "Future Romania" and especially of the magazine "The Romanian Republic", in which he campaigned for the unification of the principalities in a democratic state.

 Rosetti took part in the Wallachian Revolution of 1848.
 He was among the first arrested by Prince Gheorghe Bibescu, who accused Rosetti of plotting to kill him.
 After the provisional government came to power on 11 June 1848, he held the post of chief of police.
 He was also the editor of the first newspaper of the Muntenian revolution, Pruncul Român.
-He served with Nicolae Bălcescu, Alexandru G. Golescu and Ion C. Brătianu as a secretary of the Provisional Government until the end of June.
+He served with Nicolae Bălcescu, Alexandru G. Golescu, and Ion C. Brătianu as a secretary of the Provisional Government until the end of June.
 In August, he was appointed director of the Ministry of the Interior.

 After the bloody crushing of the revolution on 13 September 1848, Rosetti was arrested along with the other leaders of the revolution.
 His wife's intervention was crucial in their release.
 Rosetti, along with the Brătianu brothers, Bălcescu, and others, went into exile in France.
 While in France, he published a review favouring the creation of a national unitary state.